metaclass-nl/phppeanuts-skeleton/README.md

 	to do so.)
 	<li>The AGPL license requires you to make the source of applications using this version
 	of phpPeanuts available to any users outside your own organization, and allow them forward it to the rest of the world.
-An extended commercial edition is available on request under developers licenses that do not include obligations to publish derived works etc.
-	For more info see the Support menu of the phpPeanuts website.
 </OL>